FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-11-21-how-to-implement-a-table-filter-in-angular-2.md

 // more to come...
 ```

-and in the table we can add just one column which can be extended as you like:
+and in the table we can add one column which can be extended as you like:

 ```html
 <form [formGroup]="formGroup">